dlguswo333/dlguswo333.github.io/markdown/2025/12-07-en-rental-car-travel-dolomites.md

 If you want to get to only Alpe Di Siusi and save up your budget this will be a good option.

 # Fueling
-In Italy if you use a credit card at a gas station, depending on the company, they will place a large deposit and then cancel the remaining amount right away, or a few day later, or otherwise they will give you a comparable mileage.
+In Italy if you use a credit card at a gas station, some companies will place a large hold on your card and then cancel the remaining amount immediately, or a few day later, or otherwise they will give you a comparable mileage.
 This can be a quite hassle so I used only cash at gas stations.
-But be careful in some cases with cash they won't give you changes.
+However be careful if you pay with cash; at some types of self-service gas stations they won't give you change.
 [Gas Stations in Italy][gas-stations-in-italy] [Gas Station Payment][gas-station-payment]\
-So at a self service station I paid with cash to the amount small enough to fit into the tank and went to a _Servito_ gas station to fill up before returning the car.
+So at a self service station I paid with cash to the amount small enough to fit into the tank, and went to a _Servito_ gas station to fill up before returning the car.

-Before the return I asked them to fill up at a gas station [Distributore IP](https://maps.app.goo.gl/NftBD56CpLGGCvbH8) near Mestre station and got inside the store together and paid in cash.
+At the gas station [Distributore IP](https://maps.app.goo.gl/NftBD56CpLGGCvbH8) near Mestre station I asked them to fill up and got inside the store together and paid in cash.
 The fee was 32.65L * 1.899 euro/L, that is 62 euros.
 I got a receipt upon requesting Ricevute.
 The attendants were helpful.